michielbdejong/hnet/README.md

 ## hnet spreads small amounts of data across several non-traditional storage engines such as images, gists, pastebin, twitter streams, irc chat rooms, etc...

-### hnet is ideal for distributing small amounts of state anonymously.
-By design, it is not reliable, fast, or consistent.
+## By design, it is not reliable, fast, or consistent.

-### An ideal use-case for hnet would be storing sets of IP addresses and ports for servers.
+### An ideal use-case for hnet would be storing tuples of server IP addresses and ports.

 # How does it work?